 While Recovery Is a Fluid and Subjective Experience, We Are Using the Following Working Definition:

 Recovery is defined by the individual, not a particular method.
-Cardinal Recovery is open to any student regardless of their recovery pathway, relationship, or status.
+Cardinal Recovery is open to any stanford affiliate regardless of their recovery pathway, relationship, or status.
 This can mean total abstinence, or simply a more responsible relationship with substances or behavioral addictions.
 We welcome you in ANY stage or state of your recovery.

 - Cardinal Recovery ListServe: If you would like to join the Stanford Recovery Community listserve to hear about meetings and events for the community, contact Corey Lamb.